technologiestiftung/qtrees-vectortiles/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+> Note: This project is part of the [Baumblick](https://github.com/technologiestiftung/baumblick-frontend) application, which is in demo mode since 2024-07-01.
+The tileserver implemented in this repository is therefore shut down.

 # QTrees Vector Tiles Generator

 This project is a pipeline to generate vector tiles based on a PGSQL Database.
 It uses gdal, tippecanoe and mbtileserver to generate and serve vector tiles.
 It is a part of the QTrees.ai project.